- Replacement Charge Port

 Use the #2 Phillips Screwdriver to remove the 6 screws that hold the lid onto the battery box.

-There is a light bead of silicon holding the lid to the battery box.
-Use the box cutter to cut this.
+There may be a light bead of silicon holding the lid to the battery box.
+Gently grab the motor wires near the back of the battery box and lift up to dislodge the lid.
 Lift the lid off of the battery box.

 Find the red charge port connector.
 Unplug the battery from the charge port.